 For people with any kind of disability but especially physical, visual, cognitive, or neurological, tabbable content is paramount to user experience.
 Hitting the TAB button on a keyboard on any website should enable users to navigate all the links of a website and trigger interactive functionality or click events by hitting ENTER.

 The first option while tabbing and using keyboard navigation should prompt user to “Skip to Main Content” so they don’t need to go through each menu/navigation item for every page.
 Using :focus states, like how :hover states are used, also helps if users still have some visual capabilities and can see what links are currently selected.
 Not all web users use a mouse or trackpad to navigate the web -- many use keyboard shortcuts to jump around and gain access to information or services.

 Screen Reader Text Audit

 All browsers come with built-in screen reader text tools.
-The purpose of ensuring all text is readable by a screen reader is to ensure that users with any kind of disability can have the computer read the content and that no content is missing from screen reader accessibility.
-Ensuring links have a description beyond “Read More” is giving users more information to the link and where it goes, is one example.
+They ensure all text is readable by a screen reader, so users with any kind of disability can have the computer read content aloud with no content missing from screen reader accessibility.
+For example, ensuring links have a description beyond “Read More” gives users more information to the link and where it goes.

 Using Aria-Labels Audit

-Building websites that meet ADA compliance standards and are measured against WCAG 2.1 are better websites.
-Not only do you reach greater audiences and are compliant with Section 508 of the Rehabilitation act, alongside not discriminating against users with disabilities, websites perform better.
-Being WCAG 2.1 compliant is excellent for SEO for all the reasons listed above.
-Google and other search engines take note of whether websites are up-to-speed with accessibility in their own ways and tools like SEMRush identify all instances where ADA Compliance can be achieved if it’s missing.
+Websites that meet ADA compliance standards and measure against WCAG 2.1 deliver better experiences for users.
+Not only do you reach greater audiences and meet compliance with Section 508 of the Rehabilitation act, but you also avoid discriminating against users with disabilities.
+Overall these websites also perform better in search engines.
+WCAG 2.1 compliance is excellent for SEO for all the reasons listed above.
+Google and other search engines take note of whether websites are up-to-speed with accessibility.
+Plus, tools like SEMRush identify all instances where ADA Compliance can be achieved if it’s missing.

 When all is said and done, make sure your website is accessible, and grow the greater good on the web.